microsoft/mu_tiano_platforms/docs/src/tpm/tpm_arm_virt.md

 This is the CRB visible to normal-world firmware (DXE drivers and UEFI applications).
 `Tpm2DeviceLibFfa` writes TPM commands into this CRB's data buffer and reads responses from it.
 The Internal CRB uses the standard CRB register interface.
-It is the TPM service's responsibility to setup and maintain this region.
-The goal is to have this region mimic a normal MMIO CRB region only with the added caveat that an FF-A message must be sent for any action to be taken on any register modifications.
+It is the TPM service's responsibility to set up and maintain this region.
+The goal is for this region to mimic a normal MMIO CRB region, with the added caveat that an FF-A message must be sent for any register modification to take effect.

 The normal-world code performs MMIO writes to the CRB control registers (cmdReady, Start, goIdle) and then sends FF-A messages to notify the secure partition.
 The secure partition